DEC Alpha: Alpha

-The new design uses most of the basic PRISM concepts, but was re-tuned to allow VMS and VMS programs to run at reasonable speed with no conversion at all.
+Alpha was designed for high performance and ability to run both VMS and Unix.
+Binary translation provides backwards compatibility with VAX VMS and Ultrix MIPS applications.
+It implements most of the basic PRISM concepts, but was re-tuned to allow VMS and VMS programs to run at reasonable speed with no conversion at all.
 The primary Alpha instruction set architects were Richard L. Sites and Richard T. Witek.
 The PRISM's Epicode was developed into the Alpha's PALcode, providing an abstracted interface to platform- and processor implementation-specific features.

 The main contribution of Alpha to the microprocessor industry, and the main reason for its performance, is not so much the architecture but rather its implementation.
 At that time (as it is now), the microchip industry was dominated by automated design and layout tools.
 The chip designers at Digital continued pursuing sophisticated manual circuit design in order to deal with the complex VAX architecture.
 The Alpha chips show that manual circuit design applied to a simpler, cleaner architecture allows for much higher operating frequencies than those that are possible with the more automated design systems.
 These chips caused a renaissance of custom circuit design within the microprocessor design community.

 Originally, the Alpha processors were designated the DECchip 21x64 series, with "DECchip" replaced in the mid-1990s with "Alpha".
 The first two digits, "21" signifies the 21st century, and the last two digits, "64" signifies 64 bits.
 The Alpha was designed as 64-bit from the start and there is no 32-bit version.
 The middle digit corresponds to the generation of the Alpha architecture.
 Internally, Alpha processors were also identified by EV numbers, EV officially standing for "Extended VAX" but having an alternative humorous meaning of "Electric Vlasic", giving homage to the Electric Pickle experiment at Western Research Lab.
+The number in the EV designations indicated the semiconductor process which the chip was designed for.
+For example, the EV4 processor used DEC's CMOS-4 process.

 In May 1997, DEC sued Intel for allegedly infringing on its Alpha patents in designing the original Pentium, Pentium Pro, and Pentium II chips.
 As part of a settlement, much of DEC's chip design and fabrication business was sold to Intel.
 This included DEC's StrongARM implementation of the ARM computer architecture, which Intel marketed as the XScale processors commonly used in Pocket PCs.
 The core of Digital Semiconductor, the Alpha microprocessor group, remained with DEC, while the associated office buildings went to Intel as part of the Hudson fab.